 After dinner, I popped into Muriel’s Café, a few doors down from the Bullit Hotel for one of their famous cocktails.

-The street art of Belfast in the Cathedral Quarter
+Belfast street art in the Cathedral Quarter

 As I walked around the Cathedral Quarter, I couldn’t help but notice the amazing street art around every corner.
 It was quite obvious that many of them are allegories (and I hope to do a Belfast street art tour one day to find out the hidden meanings of each piece).
+After several days, I concluded that Belfast is arguably one of the best cities for street art in the UK, if not Europe.

 Read other Velvet Escape posts on street art: